Ralexs0096/TicketsApp/src/api/docs/Error4.md

 # Error4

-An unknown error occurred when trying to create a Brand.
+An unknown error occurred when trying to fetch brands.

 ## Properties